-1. What is boiler water pressure?
+1. What is Boiler Water Pressure?

-2. What causes a drop in pressure?
+2. What can causes a fall in Water Pressure?

-Re-pressurising your boiler means allowing more water to enter the system, from the water mains supply, via the filling loop.
+Re-pressurising your boiler, means allowing more water to enter the system, from the water mains supply, via the filling loop.
 The two main types of filling loop are 'built in' and 'external'.